Find Matches to siRNA in Genomic Features with SeedMatchR

 Abstract

-On-target gene knockdown using siRNA ideally results from binding fully complementary regions in mRNA transcripts to induce cleavage.
+On-target siRNA silencing of mRNA results from binding to fully complementary regions in transcripts to induce cleavage.
 Off-target siRNA gene knockdown can occur through several modes, one being a seed-mediated mechanism mimicking miRNA gene regulation.
 Seed-mediated off-target effects occur when the ~8 nucleotides at the 5’ end of the guide strand, called a seed region, bind the 3’ untranslated regions of mRNA, causing reduced translation.
 Experiments using siRNA knockdown paired with RNA-seq can be used to detect siRNA sequences with potential off-target effects driven by the seed region.
-SeedMatchR provides tools for exploring and detecting potential seed-mediated off-target effects of siRNA in RNA-seq experiments.
-SeedMatchR is designed to extend current differential expression analysis tools, such as DESeq2, by annotating results with predicted seed matches.
-Using publicly available data, we demonstrate the ability of SeedMatchR to detect cumulative changes in differential gene expression attributed to siRNA seed regions.
+‘SeedMatchR’ provides tools for exploring and detecting potential seed-mediated off-target effects of siRNA in RNA-seq experiments.
+‘SeedMatchR’ is designed to extend current differential expression analysis tools, such as ‘DESeq2’, by annotating results with predicted seed matches.
+Using publicly available data, we demonstrate the ability of ‘SeedMatchR’ to detect cumulative changes in differential gene expression attributed to siRNA seed regions.

 Installation